spiral/docs/docs/en/console/commands.md

 > **Note**
 > This method is compatible with the `sprintf` definition.

-To check if current verbosity mode is higher than `OutputInterface::VERBOSITY_VERBOSE`:
+To check if the current verbosity mode is higher than `OutputInterface::VERBOSITY_VERBOSE`:

 ```php
 dump($this->isVerbose());